 15.2.3 you return such product to us at our cost,

 we shall, at our option, repair or replace the defective product, or refund the price of the defective product in full.

 15.3 You should only reject the full delivery if none of the products comply with clause 15.1.
 If you refuse a delivery with any undamaged items on it you will be charged for the return and the redelivery of those items.

 15.4 We will not be liable for a product’s failure to comply with clause 15.1 if:

-15.4.1 you make any further use of such product after giving a notice in accordance with
+15.4.1 you make any further use of such product after giving a notice in accordance with clause 15.2.1;